doniacld/codility/6-sorting/numberofdiscsintersection/README.md

-# Number of discs intersection
+# Number of discs intersections